ConorMcErlean/COM-809-Group-Project/README.md

 # Known Bugs

 Discount only applies when till has printed the bill.
-Discount not shown, only discounted price.
-Printing to a file not working
+[Testing Fix] Discount not shown, only discounted price.
+[Testing Fix] Printing to a file not working [Testing Fix]
 Adding new Items only adds first word in name [testing fix].